miguelromeral/SecretManager/README.md

 * Export and import secrets stored oon the device.
 * Day / Night app theme.

+## Help

+If you need help with the application, please visit the [FAQs](https://github.com/miguelromeral/SecretManager/blob/master/HOW-TO.md) or contact the developer via the information given below.

 ## Version Notes

 Version|Code|Changes
 --- | --- | ---
+1.1|2|Added File Limit to 50 MB.
 1.0|1|First Version

 ## TO BE DONE